 - List of further MC systems to and from which interconnection MCVideo calls may be made to users who are not included in the list of MC service users.

-- Whether MCData transactions are permitted while migrated to that partner MC system.
+- Whether MCData transactions are permitted while migrated to that partner MC system:

 - List of MC service users to whom MCData transactions may be initiated while migrated to that partner system, and set of sub-services applicable with each MC service user.
-This may include MC service users from different MC systems, which would require an interconnection call to be made from the partner system.
+This may include MC service users from different MC systems, which would require an interconnection call to be made from the partner system;

 - List of MC service users from whom MCData transactions may be received while migrated to that partner system, and set of sub-services applicable with each MC service user.
-This may include MC service users from different MC systems, which would require an interconnection call to be made to the partner system.
+This may include MC service users from different MC systems, which would require an interconnection call to be made to the partner system;

-- Indication whether MCData transactions can be sent to users of that partner MC system who are not included in the list, and set of sub-services applicable.
+- Indication whether MCData transactions can be sent to users of that partner MC system who are not included in the list, and set of sub-services applicable;

-- Indication whether MCData transactions can be received from users of that partner MC system who are not included in the list, and set of sub-services applicable.
+- Indication whether MCData transactions can be received from users of that partner MC system who are not included in the list, and set of sub-services applicable; and